Yankwokho/content-ops-starter/content/pages/index.md

       text: We Fix All IT Problems with Business-Oriented Solutions
       color: text-dark
     subtitle: ''
-    text: >+
+    text: >
-      <div style="text-align: center">We Fix All IT Problems with
+      <div style="text-align: center"> <h1>We Fix All IT Problems with
-      Business-Oriented Solutions
+      Business-Oriented Solutions</h1></div>

-      <p align="center">Not only we fix existing IT problems and develop new IT
+      <div align="center">Not only we fix existing IT problems and develop new
-      solutions, we tailor-made them to fit with your unique business.</p>
+      IT solutions, we tailor-made them to fit with your unique business

       </div>
     actions:
       - type: Button
         label: Get started